 • the Ombudsman

-The following business units of AGD are partially exempt pursuant to the Freedom of Information (Exempt Agency) Regulations 2023:
+The following business units in AGD are partially exempt pursuant to the Freedom of Information (Exempt Agency) Regulations 2023:

 • the Small Business Commissioner